 What is an APK File?

-Installing APK files allows you to install apps that have leaked ahead of their official release (like Flipboard, for example).
-Alternately, you can download apps that have been banned (like Market Changer, which trickers Google Play into thinking you're from another country).
-Often APK files from new Android builds are leaked, giving you early access to features like Google Now that you wouldn't have been able to get without downloading them on your own.
-You could say that APK files allow one to bypass carriers to get the latest Google updates.
-Alternately, if your Android device lacks access to Google Play, APK files may be the only way to get apps on your device.
+Installing APK files allows you to install apps that have leaked ahead of their official release.
+Alternatively, you can download apps that have been banned, though we would not recommend this.
+Often APK files from new Android builds are leaked, giving you early access to features that you otherwise wouldn't have been able to get without downloading them on your own.
+APK files also allow you to bypass carriers to get the latest Google updates, and if your Android device lacks access to Google Play, APK files may be the only way to get apps on your device.

-There are many websites that host APK files.
-Be sure to choose one you trust so you don't accidentally upload a malicious file to your phone.
-Generally, APK files hosted on sites like XDA should be saf(er) to download.
-Read reviews before you download.
+There are many websites that host APK files, but be sure to choose one which you trust so you don't accidentally upload a malicious file to your phone.
+Generally, APK files hosted on sites like XDA should be safe(r) to download than from elsewhere, but always read reviews before you download an APK file.

-First, download the APK file to an easy-to-find location in a folder or on your desktop.
+First, download the APK file to an easy-to-find location your computer, like your desktop.
 Before installing anything on your phone, you'll need to properly enable your phone by going to Menu > Settings > Security > check "Unknown Sources" to allow your phone to install apps from sources other than the Google Play Store.
-You should also download an app like ES File Explorer so you can easily find the app you transfered from your computer to your Android.
+You should also download an app like ES File Explorer so you can easily find the app you transferred from your computer to your Android.

 Start by connecting your device to your computer.
-At this point, you'll be asked on your phone if you're only interested in charging your phone or would like to connect it as a "media device."
+At this point, you may be asked if you simply want to charge your phone or you would like to connect it as a "media device."
 Choose the latter.
-Then simply find your phone on your computer and drag, then drop, your APK file in the folder of your choice on your Android.
+Then simply find your phone's folder on your computer (it is in "My Computer" or "Computer" on Windows machines) and drag and drop the APK file in the folder of your choice in your Android smartphone.

-You'll be able to find the downloaded app by going to ES File Explorer and clicking on the desired folder.
-Find the APK file, click on it, then click "install."
-You're done.
+You'll be able to find the downloaded APK file by searching for the desired folder in the "my files" section.
+Find the APK file, click on it, then click "install" and you're done.

 Installing APK Files from Your Browser

-Alternately, you can install APK files from the browser on your Android.
-Just open your browser, click on the APK file to download and you'll see it downloading in the top bar of your phone.
+You can also install APK files from the browser on your Android.
+Just open your browser, click on the APK file you want to download and you'll see it downloading in the top bar of your phone.
 Once done, open the "Downloads" icon, click the .apk file, click "yes" and the app will begin downloading to your Android.
-DONE.
+Easy.